 When it comes to design or to selling an engaging collection, fashion brands have to have crystal clear customer profiles.
 Anticipating customer behavior and developing inspiring mood boards that echo client expectations can be tough.

-At Heuritech, we use advanced artificial intelligence to translate real-world images shared on Instagram into meaningful insight.
+At Heuritech, we use advanced artificial intelligence to translate real-world images shared on Instagram into meaningful insights.
 Our image recognition technology analyzes 3 million images every day and can discern more than 2000 fashion details (colors, patterns, shapes, products, SKUs).
-We translate images into insight: not only which products are adopted, but how people are wearing and styling those products and who they are and which buyer persona profile they belong to.
+We translate images into insights:

 By analyzing real-world, real-time images, you can clearly see what real people want – when and how.
 Our moodboards allow to find real-life inspiration and to make Instagram searchable, i.e. easily search for inspiration on Instagram, and create shareable moodboards with tags among your team.
 That puts more power in your hands to create the products and trends that will resonate with your customers, and also get an up-to-date view on your customer since the data is regularly refreshed.

 This empowers brands to master the secrets of client segmentation.
 We can better understand the client relationship with brands, trends, self perception, cultural values and sustainability.
 This deep learning technology can push up customer segmentation by looking at product association, environment and style.
 Thus, fashion brands can deliver personalized assortments and elevate their customer experience.